 What is Dementia?

-Dementia is a decline in memory and other mental abilities that make daily living difficult.
-As many as 7% of adults aged 60 and older suffer from dementia.
+- As many as 7% of adults aged 60 and older suffer from dementia.

-Last Updated July 2020
+Last Updated February 2023